 Many councils have already got the policies in place to allow ratepayers and residents to convert their verges.
 A few councils are proactively encouraging residents to adopt verges and transform them to help cool our cities.

-All that has to change is the way we think about it.
+All that has to change is the way we think about it, and how we can work together.

 Individual verge gardens + funded verge gardens + sponsored verge gardens = maximum coverage in the shortest time